 The special exhibitions feature both Ghibli’s own productions as well as works from other studios.
-In the past, Spirited Away and Castle in the Sky were amongst some of the Ghibli-original special exhibits.
+In the past, Spirited Away and Castle in the Sky were among some of the Ghibli-original special exhibits.
 Special exhibitions from other studios that were featured in the Ghibli Museum include Pixar Animation Studios, Goldilocks and The Three Bears based on Leo Tolstoy’s picture book, and the Nutcracker and the Mouse King.

 One of the other highlights of the Ghibli Museum is the chance to see one of its short films shown exclusively at the Ghibli Museum, at its small 80 theater only seating 80 people.
 Although most of these short films are only available in Japanese, the mesmerizing animation itself may be enough to take some time out of your visit to watch the exclusive short film.

 Before you take off, make sure to visit the library, art collection room, and gift shop to purchase small collectibles and art works to remember tour trip by.
 These original goods make great gifts for your Ghibli-loving family and friends.

 Tickets to the Ghibli Museum are known to be rather difficult to obtain, especially for those overseas.
 Guarantee your chance to visit and fulfill your childhood dreams by joining one of our Anime Tours for your next trip to Japan.
 You can also opt for a custom Japan tour to explore the highlights of Japan in addition to the Ghibli Museum for an unrivaled luxury vacation experience.

 Japan's oldest and most famous hot spring